elixir-europe/BioHackathon-projects-2019/projects/30/README.md

 2. Set a new password upon being prompted to do so

 ### Import the data
+Find the file `run_create_db.sh` inside the cloned repo folder, and:

+1. Edit it to use
+   - the password you set for your database account
+   - the paths to the CSV data files in the neo4j import directory (see above)

-From inside the cloned repo folder run:
+2. From inside the cloned repo folder run:

    `sh run_create_db.sh`

-Building the database should take ~ 1 minute.
+Building the database should take < 1 minute with an OS package manager-installed neo4j (expect 1-5 minutes with the less performant docker version).

 After that go back to the neo4j web interface and **start exploring**!